 With an ultralight product comes less durability, and the Fly Creek is quite delicate.
 It pitches with a single integrated hub pole and has top quality features such as partially solid nylon walls that block spindrift and help to insulate.
 This tent is quite small, but is a great choice for two people who like to snuggle, or a single hiker.

-The lightest weight tent is also the least comfortable.
+This lightweight tent is also the least comfortable.
 The Fly Creek HV UL2 has a small, tapered interior with a single front door and vestibule.
-We acknowledge that Big Agnes is trying to address this problem by creating slightly more interior room in the latest iteration of the Fly Creek in their High Volume model.

 Big Agnes attempts to make the sidewalls of the tents less saggy by attaching them to the guy points of the outer fly, but we still find that the walls sag in a bit, and the floor is lifted off the ground when the tent is taut, making the interior smaller.
-If two people are sharing this tent they should be prepared to get cozy.
+If two people are sharing this tent, they should be prepared to get cozy.
 The Fly Creek has a few small pockets that are adequate for stashing your things.
-The Big Agnes Copper Spur HV UL2 is a more comfortable, two-door tent that is a great lightweight choice for two people, along with the NEMO Dagger 2, Big Agnes Rattlesnake SL2 mtnGLO, The North Face Triarch 2, the NEMO Galaxi 2, and the ultimate contender for comfort, scoring the only 10 out of 10 in the review, the REI Half Dome 2 Plus.
-However, with comfort often times come weight; and in the case of the Half Dome 2 Plus, you'll have to carry 5 pounds and 7 ounces.
+The Big Agnes Copper Spur HV UL2 is a more comfortable, two-door tent that is a great lightweight choice for two people, along with the NEMO Dagger 2, and the ultimate contender for comfort, scoring the only 10 out of 10 in the review, the REI Half Dome 2 Plus.

-The Fly Creek HV UL2 does a good job at keeping you dry in heavy rains, although we noticed that the HV model has mesh all the way along the sides of the tent, and the bathtub floor only comes up a few inches from the ground.
-This could result in more splashback getting into your tent in heavy rains.
+The Fly Creek HV UL2 does a good job at keeping you dry in heavy rains, although we noticed that this model has mesh along the sides of the tent, and the bathtub floor only comes up a few inches from the ground, which could result in more splashback getting into your tent in heavy rains.
 The major problem with the design of this tent is the single hub.
 With the back pole just going straight into the ground, it is only reinforced by the staked out corners and guy lines.

-It only has a single pole and is not entirely free-standing, but has two side doors instead of one front, which acts to guy out the sides better.
-Several testers experienced the Fly Creek fully collapsing in a cross wind because the back pole was not reinforced, and were disconcerted with how flimsy the guy line and their attachments seemed.
+The NEMO Hornet Elite and Big Agnes Tiger Wall have a semi-freestanding design as well but has two side doors instead of one front, which acts to guy out the sides better.
+Several testers experienced the Fly Creek HV UL2 collapsing or deforming in a crosswind because the rear pole is unreinforced.
 We also had difficulty guying out the tent satisfactorily and experienced a lot of flapping because many of the guy points and stake loops share stakes.
-If you anticipate high winds, bring your ear plugs or choose another tent.
-We would recommend this tent for camping below tree line, or where you know you will not experience windy conditions.
-We found the Hilleberg Anjan 2 GT, Big Agnes Copper Spur, and Big Agnes Rattlesnake SL2 mtnGLO were the most weather resistant in the bunch.
+If you anticipate high winds, bring your earplugs or choose another tent.
+We would recommend this tent for camping below tree line, or where you will not experience windy conditions.
+We think that the Hilleberg Anjan 2 GT, is the most weather resistant in the bunch.

-We'll say it again — this tent is light.
+We'll repeat — this tent is light.
 Weighing 2 pounds, 5.6 ounces, it is a pleasure to carry around.
-Its super-thin materials make it very packable and it fits into a tiny stuff sack, or you can just shove it into the extra space in your backpack.
-In fact, it was the lightest contender in our review and could also pack down the smallest.
+Its super thin materials make it very packable, and it fits into a tiny stuff sack, or you can shove it into the extra space in your backpack.
+It was the lightest contender in our review and could also pack down the smallest.
 Following closely behind was the Tarptent Double Rainbow, which weighed 2 pounds, 15 ounces.

 The Fly Creek UL 2 is a great choice as a light, roomy solo shelter, or a very cozy ultralight shelter for two for any backpacking adventure.

 The Fly Creek's main limitations are its delicate materials and its lack of strength in high winds.
-The ultra light 15 denier nylon needs to be treated like wrapping paper on Christmas Eve.
 It is very easily abraded so make sure your tent is properly staked down and won't roll around on the ground when left unattended.

 You can't get much lighter than the Fly Creek UL2 in a double-walled tent.
-If you are looking for something that is more durable and even lighter, check out our Ultralight Shelters Review.
+If you are looking for something more durable and even lighter, check out our Ultralight Shelters Review.